 Unlike a porch, an entryway deck provides a platform at your front door to add special touches like planers, rocking chairs, or other seating types.

 Of course, to have a pool deck, you need a pool.
 Pool decks can surround either aboveground or in-ground pools, and may or may not be attached to the house.
-Pool decks can also be used to surround outdoor hot tubs.
+Pool decks can also be used to cover outdoor hot tubs.